Pradnyachinni/Twitter-Sentiment-Analysis-/README.md

 *I am sharing my project report and case study PPT with you.
-You can refer to this material to better understand this project*
+You can refer these material to better understand about project*